Mayor Gail has lived in the City of Willoughby with husband Jon, and children Miriam and Lincoln, since 1996. She is passionate about community.

 The Local Sporting Champions program is an Australian Government initiative designed to provide financial assistance for young people aged 12-18 towards the cost of travel, accommodation, uniforms or equipment when competing, coaching or officiating at an official national sporting organisation (NSO) endorsed state, national or international sporting championships or a School Sport Australia state or national championships.

-Joint Regional Planning Panel
+Sydney North Planning Panel

 February 2014 - present

 Joint regional planning panels provide independent, merit-based decision making on regionally significant development.

 The NSROC member Councils collaborate on key issues and develop strategies to benefit the region as a whole.